On the Complexity of Triangle Counting using Emptiness Queries: Abstract

 \section{Abstract}

-{Beame et al.\ [ITCS 2018 \& TALG 2021] introduced and used the {\sc Bipartite Independent Set} ({\sc BIS}) and {\sc Independent Set} ({\sc IS}) oracle access to an unknown, simple, unweighted and undirected graph and solved the edge estimation problem.
-The introduction of this oracle set forth a series of works in a short span of time that either solved open questions mentioned by Beame et al.\ or were generalizations of their work as in Dell and Lapinskas [STOC 2018], Dell, Lapinskas and Meeks [SODA 2020], Bhattacharya et al.\ [ISAAC 2019 \& Theory Comput.
-Syst.
-2021], and Chen et al.\ [SODA 2020].
+{Beame et al.\ [ITCS'18 \& TALG'20] introduced and used the {\sc Bipartite Independent Set} ({\sc BIS}) and {\sc Independent Set} ({\sc IS}) oracle access to an unknown, simple, unweighted and undirected graph and solved the edge estimation problem.
+The introduction of this oracle set forth a series of works in a short time that either solved open questions mentioned by Beame et al.\ or were generalizations of their work as in Dell and Lapinskas [STOC'18 and TOCT'21], Dell, Lapinskas, and Meeks [SODA'20 and SICOMP'22], Bhattacharya et al.\ [ISAAC'19 \& TOCS'21], and Chen et al.\ [SODA'20].
 Edge estimation using {\sc BIS} can be done using polylogarithmic queries, while {\sc IS} queries need sub-linear but more than polylogarithmic queries.
 Chen et al.\ improved Beame et al.'s upper bound result for edge estimation using {\sc IS} and also showed an almost matching lower bound.
 Beame et al.\ in their introductory work asked a few open questions out of which one was on estimating structures of higher order than edges, like triangles and cliques, using {\sc BIS} queries.

-Motivated by this question, we completely resolve the query complexity of estimating triangles using {\sc BIS} oracle.
-While doing so, we prove a lower bound for an even stronger query oracle called Edge Emptiness ({\sc EE}) oracle, recently introduced by Assadi, Chakrabarty and Khanna [ESA 2021] to test graph connectivity. }
+In this work, we almost resolve the query complexity of estimating triangles using {\sc BIS} oracle.
+While doing so, we prove a lower bound for an even stronger query oracle called Edge Emptiness ({\sc EE}) oracle, recently introduced by Assadi, Chakrabarty, and Khanna [ESA'21] to test graph connectivity. }

 \remove{ Beame et al.\ [ITCS 2018] introduced and used the {\sc Bipartite Independent Set} ({\sc BIS}) and {\sc Independent Set} ({\sc IS}) oracle access to an unknown, undirected and connected graph and solved the edge estimation problem.
 The introduction of this oracle set forth a series of works in a short span of time that either solved open questions mentioned by Beame et al.\ or were generalizations of their work as in Dell and Lapinskas [STOC 2018], Dell, Lapinskas and Meeks [SODA 2020], Bhattacharya et al.\ [ISAAC 2019 and arXiv 2019], Chen et al.\ [SODA 2020].
 Edge estimation using {\sc BIS} can be done using polylogarithmic queries, but {\sc IS} queries need sub-linear but more than polylogarithmic queries.
 Chen et al.\ improved Beame et al.'s upper bound result for edge estimation using {\sc IS} and also showed an almost matching lower bound.
 This result was significant because this was the first lower bound result for {\sc IS}; till date no lower bound results exist for {\sc BIS}.
 On the other hand, Beame et al.\ in their introductory work asked a few open questions out of which one was if higher order structures like the number of cliques can be estimated using polylogarithmic number of {\sc BIS} queries.
 We resolve this open question in the negative by showing a lower bound for estimating the number of triangles using {\sc BIS}.
 While doing so, we prove the first lower bound result involving {\sc BIS}.
 We also provide a matching upper bound. }